LiquidEOS/eos-producer-heartbeat-plugin/README.md

 # EOSIO Block Producer Hearbeat Plugin by LiquidEOS (WIP)
-An heatbeat plugin to coordinate BP node status and metadata on-chain.
+Heatbeat plugin to coordinate BP node status and metadata on-chain.

 The goal is to show that a standby or active BP is ready for block production in terms version, blacklist sync, configuration, etc.